IBM i DevOps TechTalk

 They’re just part of the business requirements.
 That’s a great place to look at.
 How can I bring those officially into the process and in turn make them consistent and as less work as possible.

-R.B.
-I mean, it almost sounded like you’re talking about doing this like one step at a time.
-Hey, you don’t have to automate everything all at once.
+R.B. – It almost sounded like you’re talking about doing this like one step at a time; hey, you don’t have to automate everything all at once.
 You can start with something small.

-R.B.
-So, I mean, you keep saying incremental.
+R.B. – You keep saying incremental.
 And so can you automate your entire process, though?

 And so certainly you can and it’s an admirable goal, but because of the openness of these tools and how easily they integrate, you know the COIs, ARCAD’s COIs, a command line interface for all of its tools so it doesn’t have to have a dedicated plugin like we do have in for Jenkins.
 But if I’m going to use bamboo for a pipeline tool to automate my entire process, we don’t have a plugin for that.